jojobyte/dash-chronicles/plans/Vanilla Wallet/Objectives.md

    - (lifetime, this month, today)
 - Track daily avg price with expense
    - (and spot price?)
-- Tracking where a coin in connected to other coins in the wallet
+- Tracking where a coin is connected to other coins in the wallet
 - https://trello.com/c/6XAuy9DW/94-request-new-concept#comment-6400ed856fe149503e8fc021
 	- Functional Requirements
 		1. User & Productivity-focused (e.g. like Venmo or Mint)